-- Go straight home and always let you or another responsible adult know where they are.
+- Go straight home and always let your parent or another responsible adult know where you are.

 - Never accept a ride from anyone they do not know.
 If they miss the bus or the weather is inclement, they should report back to you or the adult you have designated to help them at times like this.

 - Walk in pairs or with other children.